 3 Chapter XXXII of The Criminal Code was repealed by the Acts Amendment (Evidence) Act 1991 s.
 12(9).

-4 Section 47D of the Child Welfare Act 1947 was repealed by the Adoption Act 1994 s.
-145.

-5 Now known as the Children’s Court of Western Australia Act 1988; short title changed (see note under s.
+4 Now known as the Children’s Court of Western Australia Act 1988; short title changed (see note under s.
 1).

-6 On the date as at which this consolidation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+5 On the date as at which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 75 had not come into operation.
-It reads:
+It reads as follows:

 “